JMadelaine/browser-snake/README.md

 # Browser Snake

-An in-browser snake game, serving as an introduction to HTML and JavaScript.
+An in-browser snake game I made to introduce an intern to HTML and JavaScript.